Overview of Switzerland's Dairy Industry

 - Starting in 2026, Switzerland will require food labels indicating animal suffering, a move aimed at enhancing consumer transparency and encouraging ethical livestock practices.

-Prof. Tilo Hühn is associated with the ZHAW Zurich University of Applied Sciences, contributing to the field of Life Sciences and Facility Management.
+Prof. Tilo Hühn from the ZHAW Zurich University of Applied Sciences contributes significantly to the field of Life Sciences and Facility Management.
+Despite a vibrant market, challenges such as import tariffs, supply chain constraints, and price pressures loom, notably affecting imports from Switzerland.